People turning to vet to drug pets for holiday fireworks

 OAKLAND, Calif.
-(KGO) --With so many illegal fireworks expected in the Oakland area for the Fourth of July holiday, some pet owners are turning to their veterinarians to tranquilize their animals.
+(KGO) --With so many illegal fireworks expected in the Oakland area for the Fourth of July, some pet owners are turning to their veterinarians to tranquilize pets.

-The Fourth of July is anything but fun for Corrina, a five year old German Shepherd that lives in the Oakland hills, a neighborhood that traditionally rocks on this holiday thanks to all the fireworks after dark - both legal and otherwise.
+The Fourth of July is anything but fun for Corrina, a 5-year-old German Shepherd who lives in the Oakland Hills -- a neighborhood that traditionally rocks on this holiday thanks to all the fireworks after dark.

-"We're a little worried about tonight," said Marta Parker, Corrina's owner and a longtime resident of the Oakland hills.
+"We're a little worried about tonight," said Marta Parker, Corrina's owner and a longtime resident of the Oakland.
 "She freaks, just wants to dig a hole in a corner.
 She's panting.
 She's running around, she wants to hide.
 It's sad."

 RELATED: Bay Area 4th of July fireworks and festivities

-That's why Parker will try something different for Corrina, for the first time this Fourth of July, a mild tranquilizer.
+That's why Parker will try something different for the first time this Fourth -- a mild tranquilizer for Corrina.

-"A safe margin is usually a half milligram per pound," said Dr. Eric Braun, the owner of Skyline Veterinary Hospital.
-Braun says its not for every one, but some dog owners are asking for a prescription for the Fourth.
+"A safe margin is usually a half milligram per pound," said Dr. Eric Braun, owner of Skyline Veterinary Hospital.
+Braun said it's not for everyone, but some dog owners are asking for a prescription for the holiday.

 RELATED: 4th of July by the numbers

 "Acepromazine--they're calling for their favorite sedative for their dog.
-It takes effect in about an hour and a half and last about 6 to 8 hours," said Braun.
-"It's a mild sedative and there's little danger in it, if dosed properly."
+It takes effect in about an hour and a half and lasts about six-to-eight hours," said Braun.
+"It's a mild sedative, and there's little danger in it, if dosed properly."

-For many other dogs, the Fourth of July is all about good fun, though their owners will keep a close eye on them just in case, come sunset.
+For many other dogs, the holiday is all about good fun, though their owners will keep a close eye on them come sunset.

 For more on the 4th of July holiday, visit this page.